ishiikurisu/Lab/src/EDF/README.md

 EDF
 ===

-This repo contain code to deal with EDF files and coordenate them with other files generated while collecting EEG data during tests.
+This repo contain code to deal with EDF files and coordinate them with other files generated while collecting EEG data during tests.

 To Do
 -----